NadineBoucher/pwd_reset_agent/README.md

 2. How to import the provided agent?
 - Create a new Conversational Agent, see here: https://cloud.google.com/dialogflow/cx/docs/quick/build-agent-playbook#create_the_agent
 - then import the .zip agent provided (this will overwrite the agent previously created).

+3. Using the workshop_faqs.csv create a simple FAQ DS and attach it to the agent.
+- See here for more details: https://cloud.google.com/dialogflow/cx/docs/concept/data-store#faq